jeremytammik/tbc/a/2038_highlight_link.md

 Lately, Moustafa Khalil very kindly provided a lot of helpful support in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160).

-He now took a step further, sharing hiw research and explanation on how to [highlight elements from a linked document](https://forums.autodesk.com/t5/revit-api-forum/highlight-elements-from-a-linked-document/td-p/12768033), a frequently raised topic, and even starting a new BIM blog, saying:
+He now took a step further, sharing his research and explanation on how to [highlight elements from a linked document](https://forums.autodesk.com/t5/revit-api-forum/highlight-elements-from-a-linked-document/td-p/12768033), a frequently raised topic, and even starting a new BIM blog, saying: